maidsafe/rfcs/proposed/Launcher-as-a-service.md

 }
 ```
 These are already stable and coded in [safe_ffi crate](https://github.com/maidsafe/safe_ffi/blob/master/src/lib.rs) and code there can be resused.
 Obtained `client_handle` must be passed around and carefully destroyed when shutting down Launcher.

+Another approach (instead of passing `client_handle` to and fro the FFI) could be to populate the obtained client_handle into a singleton pointer and access that from various modules.
+A quick reference to form a singleton cna be found in [safe_client crate here](https://github.com/maidsafe/safe_client/blob/master/src/client/non_networking_test_framework/mod.rs#L48).

+Apart from this FFI will evolve more and more as Launcher-UI takes shape in future.
+It will provide convenient ways to interface with other core Launcher modules.

+## app_handling
+This module will contain rust code to be invoked when apps are dropped into Launcher, are removed from it or have related parameters (`SAFEDrive` authorisation) changed.
+This module will be responsible for handling of `LauncherConfigurationFile` and local config file.
+Some hint of this can already be found in the way `safe_dns` handles `DnsConfigurationFile` [here](https://github.com/maidsafe/safe_dns/blob/master/src/dns_operations/dns_configuration.rs#L29).

+## ipc